 The temple is illustrated with thousands of murals, dating back to the 15th century.
 Many of them show a strong Nepali influence and are said to be the last such original paintings in Tibet.

-In the main shrine room, we also found this astonishing offerings, made of yak butter.
+In the main shrine room, we also found this astonishing offerings, moulded from yak butter.

 The temple also houses a large collection of original Buddhist scriptures.